vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 ## New and Noteworthy

-Here are the highlighted new and improved features in Vaadin 16.
+Here are the highlighted new and improved features in vaadin 17.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

-### Automatic `Node` installation
-- Available from Vaadin versions 16
-- If no global or local Node installation is found Node will be automatically installed to `~/.vaadin`
-  - Only requires the first project to install as later can use the same installation
-  - No need to have Node installed for CI
-- Uses proxy data from
-  - System properties
-  - {project}/.npmrc
-  - ~/.npmrc
-  - Environment variables
-### `pnpm` is the default frontend package manager
-- Now pnpm is used by default instead of npm
-  - npm was still default in Vaadin 14.2 and 15
-- No migration needed - pnpm is installed once to /.vaadin inside home folder.
-See [differences here](https://github.com/vaadin/flow-and-components-documentation/blob/V14-next/documentation/advanced/tutorial-switch-npm-pnpm.asciidoc) for more information about what has changed

-### `Devmode` is run as a separate thread to speed up server startup
-- Allows server to continue startup parallel to Flow development mode process which runs pnpm/npm and webpack build
-- The browser shows a white page that is automatically refreshed to open app once devmode process has finished
-- As server is started up faster, there is no timeout from "run from IDE" or from server plugins

 ### Framework